 Institutions that would like to be considered as a Partnership Institution are required to complete an online application and upload their proposal.
-Proposals will be reviewed on a quarterly basis for approval.
-The deadlines for proposals are usually during the first week in March and September.
+The deadline for proposals is during March each year.

 The APS Bridge Program has prepared a Graduate Student Induction Manual covering a wide array of topics.
 We strongly encourage you to review this document prior to submission of your proposal and include in your proposal how you have addressed (or plan to address) suggestions from that document.

 Partnership Institution applications will be reviewed by the APS Committee on Minorities (COM) and members of the Bridge Program staff.
 Following a successful review, the Bridge Program and members of COM will conduct a 2-hour videoconference site visit of the department.

 Many considerations are used when evaluating proposals, including the engagement and commitment of faculty, mentoring successes, reviewing whether admissions practices are thorough and multi-faceted, advising and monitoring students on their progress, recordkeeping on demographics, and how well a department actively strives towards diverse representation and involvement.

 If the committee has made a decision to move forward with a site visit, the project will schedule a two hour videoconference with the review committee to gather more information and establish a personal link with the institution’s leadership.
 A videoconference will include the following:

 The videoconference provides the institution an opportunity to discuss specific efforts that support minority students.
 Details of how this is organized will be provided in advance.